ClumsyBuddy/Cellular-Automata---Game-of-Life/README.md

 You can pause the simulation using the spacebar!

-I will most likely be coming back to this as I want more optimization out of it to run bigger simulations, right now it can so about 92,160 cells at 8-10 fps but I would like to aim for 150,000 as I think looping the vectors can be improved!
+I will most likely be coming back to this as I want more optimization out of it to run bigger simulations, right now it can do about 92,160 cells at 8-10 fps but I would like to aim for 150,000 as I think looping the vectors can be improved!
 I condenced everything down to a single class that handles everything cell related.